flamapy/flamapy_docs/getting-started.md

 ### Get all configurations depicted in a model

-To generate all possible products from the model, use:
+To generate all possible configurations from the model, use:

 ```
 flamapy configurations ./valid_model.uvl